Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2000

-ISF is one of the oldest ETFs in Europe, launched in 2000.
-It is the default choice for UK large-cap equity exposure.
-The FTSE 100 has historically offered a higher dividend yield than global indices (typically 3.5-4%), making ISF popular with income-focused investors.
-If you are interested in the case for or against dividend-focused strategies, see what is dividend investing.
+One of the oldest ETFs in Europe (launched 2000) and the default for UK large-cap exposure.
+The FTSE 100's higher dividend yield (typically 3.5-4%) makes ISF popular with income investors - see what is dividend investing.
 Full fund profile on justETF.

 6. Invesco S&P 500 UCITS ETF (SPXS)